A bunch of awesome moments from this week!

 Very normal scene for a house full of entrepreneurs… :)

 Thanks to Alyssa for this shot—on my final night in town at Carricitos Beach.
 No hill to block watching the sun dip completely into the ocean.
-And this was, of course, just before I got lost in the jungle. ;)
+And this was, of course, just before I got . ;)

 Just gorgeous, gorgeous colors for that sunset, yeah?